avillela/iac-three-ways/src/pulumi/gke-cluster-example/README.md

 Create a new Pulumi project under your account.
 This is done one-time only.
 This will overwrite everything in this directiory, which is fine, because we haven't made any changes to the code.

+If getting an account with pulumi.com isn't your jam, you can alternatively manage Pulumi state yourself, either through local storage or cloud provider storage.
+More info [here](https://www.pulumi.com/docs/pulumi-cloud/faq/#:~:text=If%20you%20use%20your%20own,in%20to%20an%20alternative%20backend.).

 ```bash
 pulumi new https://github.com/avillela/iac-three-ways \
     -n iac-three-ways \